fm4dd/sbc-benchmarks/bc-benchmark.md

-# Bitcoin and Litecoin hashing performance tests for single-board systems
+# Cpuminer performance tests for single-board systems

 Date: May 2016